Must-Have Damp Testing Tools for Every Home Inspector's Toolkit

 While an all-in-one meter consolidates three pieces of damp testing equipment, it shouldn’t be the only moisture measuring tool in your toolbox.
 We recommend having at least two moisture meters on-hand for inspections.
 Having a spare moisture meter is invaluable should your primary meter malfunction or you want to confirm readings.
 Carrying an extra moisture meter is one of those cases of, “I’d rather have it and not need it than need it and not have it.”

-4. A Thermal Imager
+4. Thermal Imager

 Unless you have Superman’s x-ray vision or the go-ahead to rip a room apart, it’s impossible to see what’s on the other side of most building materials.
 That’s where a thermal imaging camera comes in handy.